What Is Kin?

 The Kin Foundation and Kik Interactive found themselves in the crosshairs of the United States Securities and Exchange Commission (SEC) in 2018.
 Kik argues that KIN is meant to be used as a currency, and is therefore not to be regulated as a security.

-As of the beginning of 2019, it is still unclear what the SEC will rule in regards to KIN’s status.
+As of the 2019, it is still unclear what the SEC will rule in regards to KIN’s status.
 In fact, KIN became 2019’s mascot for ICO regulation, and the entire cryptocurrency industry is anxiously awaiting the results.

 In the meantime, both Kik and Kin are moving forward – over 6 million people reportedly use Kin as of the end of 2018, with up to 200,000 transactions occurring daily on the platform.